We are a community of women whose purpose is to know God and in so doing, express His love through our fellowship and

 Naomi Circle: Co-Leaders: Carol Campbell (215-364-0942) & Linda Barr (215-773-9865)

-Carol Campbell (215-364-0942) Members meet in the church parlor the the 2nd Tuesday at 7:00 p.m.
+Members meet in the church parlor the 2nd Tuesday at 7:00pm.
 Each meeting begins with snacks and updates from circle members about their families.
 Upcoming UMW events are discussed, followed by a short devotion and a study which is selected by the members in June.
 The meeting ends with a circle formed lifting up prayers of joys and concerns.
-Mission projects include visits to the Ronald McDonald House where they prepared and served breakfast.
-Toiletry items, paper projects, etc. were donated by circle members and delivered to the Ronald McDonald House.
-The circle also collects tabs to deliver to the Ronald McDonald House.

 Rebekkah Circle Leader: Ruth Bowyer (215-441-4013)